graphicsminer/graphicsminer.github.io/_posts/2022-09-24-variational-method-and-image-segmentation_part3.md

 ## Solutions

 Again, the method solving this problem is **Euler - Lagrange Equation** and **gradient decent**.
-We recommend you read other blogs in [here](https://graphicsminer.github.io/mathematics/2022/09/22/variational-methods-and-image-segmentation_part2.html), [here](https://graphicsminer.github.io/mathematics/2022/09/20/variational-methods-and-image-segmentation_part1.html) and [here](https://huynguyenbao.github.io/posts/2021/08/variational-methods/) to familiarize yourself with the way we expand formulation.
+We recommend you read [this](https://graphicsminer.github.io/mathematics/2022/09/22/variational-methods-and-image-segmentation_part2.html) to familiarize yourself with the way we expand formulation.

 $$
     E(\phi, \theta_1, \theta_2) = \underset{\Omega}{\iint} L(\phi, \nabla \phi, \theta_1, \theta_2) \, dx \, dy